 When I first started baking gluten-free about two and a half years ago, I did what “they” said — I bought a big mix of different gluten-free flours, xanthan gum, starches, etc. I followed recipes.
 I believed that you had to use special blends of flours and you had to use xanthan gum and other processed ingredients because baking with wheat was somehow “special” and must be mimicked as closely as possible.

-I think a lot of people still feel this way, and are very intimidated by GF baking for this reason.
+I think a lot of people still feel this way, and are very intimidated by gluten-free baking for this reason.

-I’ve experimented quite a bit with all manner of GF and completely grain-free baking now.
+I’ve experimented quite a bit with all manner of gluten-free and completely grain-free baking now.
 I even wrote Against the Grain, which contains some of those recipes.

 I’m pretty well convinced that you can bake almost anything out of almost anything…really.
 There are some limitations (yeasted breads are very tricky or impossible without gluten, or at least I haven’t mastered them yet), but for the most part — the sky’s the limit.
 Take, for example, my white bean vanilla cake…who would ever guess that was possible?

 Let me tell you what I’ve learned.

 The way that most people do gluten-free baking is to either buy an “all purpose” gluten-free mix (and there are tons on the market — Bob’s Red Mill, Gluten-Free Mama, etc.) or they buy several bags of individual flours and starches, like potato starch, white rice flour, brown rice flour, coconut flour, almond flour, corn flour, sorghum flour, tapioca starch, arrowroot powder….
 It’s crazy-making.

 Then there’s guar gum, xanthan gum, and all the other “gluten replacers.”

 The real goal of all of this is to create a blend of flours that closely mimics wheat-based baking, where the “gum” replaces the gluten and lends it the “proper” texture.